uPortal-Project/WebproxyPortlet/README.md

 Gateway SSO allows services to be brought into the portal that require a login form.

+XSLT Portlet is an excellent solution when a back-end service provides XML output via an API.
+This output could then be styled in a portlet window for user viewing.

+JSON Portlet is a great tool to render JSON from a back-end API to styled content for users.

 ## <a name="prefs"></a> User Preferences
-Web Proxy Portlet and Gateway SSO are rarely configured to allow users to modify any preferences.
+These portlets are rarely configured to allow users to modify any preferences; however, there is some support in the Gateway Portlet to supply user preferences for form field values.

 ## <a name="install"></a> Installation
 This project is published to Maven Central and can be installed with uPortal